-Management in collaboration with IT should take the time to choose application lifecycle options for use by non-IT staff.
+Management in collaboration with IT should take the time to approve applications for use by non-IT staff.
 Additionally, security and backup policy should be posted prominently.
 A clear policy stating where documents must be stored will prevent document loss.